NREL/ALchemist/docs/modeling/botorch.md

 ### 2. Categorical Variables

 - Categorical variables are automatically detected and encoded.

 - BoTorch uses the `MixedSingleTaskGP` model to handle mixed spaces, encoding categorical variables as required.

 ### 3. Noise Handling

 - If your experimental data includes a `Noise` column, these values are used for regularization.

 - If not, the model uses its internal noise estimation.

 ### 4. Model Training and Evaluation

 - The model is trained on your current experiment data.

 - Cross-validation is performed to estimate model performance (RMSE, MAE, MAPE, R²).

 - Learned kernel hyperparameters (lengthscales, outputscale, etc.) are displayed after training.

+### 5. Input and Output Transforms

+**Smart Defaults (v0.3.0+):**

+BoTorch models in ALchemist now automatically apply input normalization and output standardization for improved performance:

+- **Input Normalization**: Scales inputs to [0, 1] range, improving numerical stability

+- **Output Standardization**: Centers outputs to zero mean and unit variance, helping with optimization

+These transforms are applied automatically unless explicitly overridden.
+This typically improves model R² from ~0.0001 to 0.3-0.9 for typical problems.

+**Manual Override:**

+You can explicitly specify transform types when needed:

+- `input_transform_type`: "normalize" (default), "standardize", or "none"

+- `output_transform_type`: "standardize" (default) or "none"

-### 5. Advanced Options
+### 6. Advanced Options

 - You can select the kernel type and Matern `nu` parameter in the Model panel.

-- BoTorch uses sensible defaults for other training parameters.
+- BoTorch uses sensible defaults for training iterations and transforms.

+- ARD lengthscales are extracted and displayed after training for feature importance analysis.

 ---

 ## How It Works

 - The model uses your variable space and experiment data to fit a GP regression model using PyTorch.

+- Input/output transforms are automatically applied for better performance.

 - The trained model is used for Bayesian optimization, suggesting new experiments via acquisition functions.

-- All preprocessing (encoding, noise handling) is handled automatically.
+- All preprocessing (encoding, transforms, noise handling) is handled automatically.

 ---